orogene/orogene/CONTRIBUTING.md

 You can build the CLI using a plain `cargo build` (optionally with `--release`), and binaries will be available in your local `./target/{debug,release}/oro[.exe]` directory.
-The `oro`/`oro.exe` is a standalone binary, but does require a valid installation of `openssl 1` installed on the system in order to run.
+The `oro`/`oro.exe` is a standalone binary but, **on Linux**, does require a valid installation of `openssl 1` installed on the system in order to run.

 ### Building WASM packages